Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 #### Round Result Message

 The final hook to set up our custom win condition is the one that displays the winning message in the top-right of the screen.
 It also prints the winning team to the server console, but that's not something the players will see.
-This hook is on the server side but requires a translation to be set up on the client side for the actual message to display.
+This hook is on the server side but requires a translation to be set up on the client side (after the addon has initialized) for the actual message to display.

 The standard name we use for the translation string for this is the same as the win condition identifier global, but in all lowercase.
 In our example, that would be `win_summoner`.
 When we set up the translation we deliberately use a placeholder for the role name so that the role can be renamed dynamically.
 We then have to pass the role string for our role when we use the translation.
 The full example of the hook and the translation string setup can be seen below: